jlouis/dht/README.md

 where IP is the IP address the node is using to send UDP packets.

+### The internal state of the system

+I believe a lot in the concepts of *transparency* and *discoverability* in which the system will be try to be transparent in what is happening inside it, so you can verify the internal state for correctness.
+You can obtain information about the internal state by the command:

+	dht:info().

+which will tell you what the internal state of everything is currently.
+This is useful if you suspect something is wrong as it gives a top-level glance of the internal state as a snapshot.

 # Code layout and how the DHT works

 In general, we follow the [Kademlia](http://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) hash table implementation.
 But the implementation details of this code is down below.
 The key take-away is that in order to implement Kademlia in Erlang, you have to come up with a working process model.